code4e/CN-Skill-Test-Habit-Tracker/README.md

 Installation: -

-1-  After taking the clone of the repo, run npm i.
-2- Run npm start to run the server.
+1-  After taking the clone of the repo, run npm i. \n 2- Run npm start to run the server.

 Features: -